benkoshy/pagy/docs/extras/searchkick.md

 +++ Passive Mode

+!!!
+Use when:
-* Use when you have a paginated `Searchkick::Results` object.
+...you have a paginated `Searchkick::Results` object.
+!!!

 ||| Controller
 ```ruby